-I get it … COVID-19 created a whole new set of issues for our business, and in order to be open, certain safety requirements were implemented.
+I get it … COVID-19 created a whole new set of challenges for our business, and in order to be open, certain safety requirements were implemented.

-You had to add sanitation stations, plexiglass partitions between guests and at cashier stands and touchless systems and QR code menus wherever possible.
-But have you asked what the impact is on guest service by adding all of these additional safety features?
-Guests may be numb to the requirements, but they are starting to wake up and expect more from you than just “COVID-19 policy” on how they are to behave.
+You had to add sanitation stations, plexiglass partitions between guests and cashier stands, plus touchless systems and QR code menus wherever possible.
+But have you asked what the impact is on guest service?
+Guests may be numb to the requirements, but the experience they have at your property does impact the likelihood they return.

 Here are eight things to consider right now at your casino resorts: